nasa/harmony-trajectory-subsetter/README.md

 ```

 A debug environment can be configured in Visual Studio Code using the `launch.json` file in the top-level `.vscode` directory.
-To create this file, go to the Debug Console, click "create a launch.json file", and add the following configurations, including only relevant `args`.
+To create this file, go to "Run and Debug" in the left panel, click "create a launch.json file", and add the following configurations, including only relevant `args`.
 Remember to replace file paths as needed.
 ```
     "configurations": [
         {